ropensci-archive/opendata/opendata.md

 -   <ohat>RKMLDevice</ohat> (not on CRAN) allows to create R graphics in KML format in a manner that allows them to be displayed on Google Earth (or Google Maps).
 -   [rydn](https://github.com/trestletech/rydn) (not on CRAN): R package to interface with the Yahoo Developers network geolocation APIs.

-###Marketing###

--   anametrix: Bidirectional connector to Anametrix API.

-###Media: Images, Graphics, Videos, Music###

--   <pkg>imguR</pkg> ([GitHub](https://github.com/leeper/imguR)): A package to share plots using the image hosting service [Imgur.com](http://www.imgur.com). knitr also has a function `imgur_upload()` to load images from literate programming documents.
--   [RLastFM](http://cran.rstudio.com/src/contrib/Archive/RLastFM/): A package to interface to the last.fm API.
-Archived on CRAN.
--   [rscribd](https://github.com/leeper/rscribd) (not on CRAN): API client for publishing documents to [Scribd](http://www.scribd.com).
--   The <ohat>RUbigraph</ohat> (not on CRAN) package provides an R interface to a Ubigraph server for drawing interactive, dynamic graphs.
-You can add and remove vertices/nodes and edges in a graph and change their attributes/characteristics such as shape, color, size.

 ###NCBI###